 1. “Beds Are Burning” by Midnight Oil

 “Beds Are Burning” is another Australian hit that addresses important social issues.
-It highlights the struggles of Indigenous Australians and challenges listeners to think about their country’s history.
+It’s about the struggles of Indigenous Australians and challenges listeners to think about their country’s history.

 2. “Born in the U.S.A.” by Bruce Springsteen